prans1991/angular-files/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run client` for a dev server with Angular Web UI.
+Navigate to `http://localhost:7373/`.
 The app will automatically reload if you change any of the source files.
+Run `npm run server` to start the node server with `uploads` directory configured.(default uploads dir path: `path_to_user_directory/Documents/uploads`)

 ## Code scaffolding